ludlovian/sqlite/README.md

 Prepares a statement.
 Returns something you can call `.get`, `.all`. or `.run` on.

+You can also call the `.pluck` attribute to make is pluck the first column

 ### exec(sql)

 Calls a single arbitrary SQL statement.
 Bypasses any update or